grauds/clematis.poc.pomodoro/README.md

 # Pomodoro Box

 [![Docker Image CI](https://github.com/grauds/clematis.poc.pomodoro/actions/workflows/docker-image.yml/badge.svg)](https://github.com/grauds/clematis.poc.pomodoro/actions/workflows/docker-image.yml)

 ![image](./images/app_screeenshot.png)

-**This project is in beta, internationalization support is under development**

 The Pomodoro Box application implements the Pomodoro time management technique developed by Francesco Cirillo in the late 1980s.
 It uses the kitchen timer metaphor to track the time needed to make a step in the task you're currently doing, especially if a deadline is close.

 ## 🍅 Features

-* Configure time spent in one step, the span of the following break and also sound notification after each completed step, aka 'pomodoro'
+- Configure time spent in one step, the span of the following break and also sound notification after each completed step, aka 'pomodoro'
-* Configure the number of pomodoro needed for each task, the more complex the task is, the more pomodori is needed
+- Configure the number of pomodoro needed for each task, the more complex the task is, the more pomodori is needed
-* Collect and save three week statistics for the time spent on tasks, focus ratio and the number of interruptions, the number of accomplished pomodori
+- Collect and save three-week statistics for the time spent on tasks, focus ratio and the number of interruptions, the number of accomplished pomodori
-* Choose between light, dark and system themes
+- Choose between light, dark and system themes

 ## 🍅 Quick start

 Checkout the code and run the docker build, assuming that your computer has Docker environment installed:

 ```
 git 'https://github.com/grauds/clematis.poc.pomodoro.git'
 ```

 ```
 docker build . -t clematis.poc.pomodoro -f Dockerfile
 ```

 Run the image with Docker compose:

 ```
 docker compose build
 ```

 ```
 docker compose up -d
 ```

 The application will be available at: http://localhost:18084

 ## 🍅 Development